Alvaradojonathan/GoodDriver/README.md

 # Good Driver
-Working streamreader to calculate average speed and driving distance for a car insurance company.
+Working with streamreader to calculate average speed and driving distance for a car insurance company.
 The software will run calculations based on their trips and output a report.

 ### Good Driver Input
 The Good Driver Device reports driving data in a text file called `DrivingRecord.txt`.
 The file contains the following information: